Battle of Hoengsong: Retreat to Hoengsong

-Colonel Coughlin, after receiving word of the 3rd Battalion's release about 16:00, instructed Colonel Maixner and Colonel Keleher to drive through the roadblock with the 1st Battalion attacking on the east side of the road, the 3rd Battalion on the west, and the motor column between them.
+Coughlin, after receiving word of the 3rd Battalion's release about 16:00, instructed Maixner and Keleher to drive through the roadblock with the 1st Battalion attacking on the east side of the road, the 3rd Battalion on the west, and the motor column between them.
 Maixner disengaged at the road junction and joined Keleher in the attack by 18:00.
 The two battalions were able to move, but only at a costly creep.
 PVA mortar, machine gun and small arms fire meanwhile continued to punish the motor column.
 Coughlin's inability to assist with an attack north out of Hoengsong was clearly enfeebling the withdrawal.
-A little after 18:00 Colonel Wilhm, the Corps armored officer, came into the 38th Infantry command post to notify Coughlin to take charge of all American troops in the Hoengsong area.
+A little after 18:00 Wilhm, the Corps' armored officer, came into the 38th Infantry command post to notify Coughlin to take charge of all American troops in the Hoengsong area.
 Wilhm had got this word from Corps when he called his headquarters to report the short South Korean advance above Hoengsong.
 The restriction to American forces prevented Coughlin from using the South Korean battalion to help his withdrawing forces, but he at least could employ Support Team E. He placed his regimental tank company commander in charge of the support team and ordered him to link up with the forces coming from the north.
 The tank company commander, spearheading with two of his own tanks, started the tank-infantry team up Route 29 within minutes.
 Around 19:00 Coughlin discovered troops of Support Force 7 to be moving through Hoengsong.
-Lt.
-Col. Baker, commanding the 2nd Battalion, 17th Infantry, was directing his foot troops and the leading serial of artillery into an assembly southeast of town.
+Lieutenant colonel Baker, commanding the 2nd Battalion, 17th Infantry, was directing his foot troops and the leading serial of artillery into an assembly southeast of town.
 Up to this moment, Coughlin had not known of Support Force 7's withdrawal through the Twinnan-mul valley, which had been worked out with Corps through artillery channels.
-He had believed Colonel White's force to be somewhere behind his own on Route 29.
+He had believed White's force to be somewhere behind his own on Route 29.
 Under the Corps' order placing him in charge of American troops in Hoengsong, Coughlin now could use Support Force 7 to help the forces withdrawing over Route 29.
-He notified Colonel Baker that the support force artillery should withdraw to Wonju but that Baker's infantry battalion would be sent north to help clear Route 29.
-Baker left Coughlin to give these instructions to Colonel White, still northeast of town with the remainder of Support Force 7, and then to return to Coughlin's command post for further word on the attack north.
-When Baker radioed Coughlin's instructions to Colonel White, he learned that a 155-mm howitzer and its tractor had slipped off the road about 1 mi northeast of Hoengsong where the road was little more than an icy ledge in a steep ridge bordering the Twinnanmul.
+He notified Baker that the support force artillery should withdraw to Wonju but that Baker's infantry battalion would be sent north to help clear Route 29.
+Baker left Coughlin to give these instructions to White, still northeast of town with the remainder of Support Force 7, and then to return to Coughlin's command post for further word on the attack north.
+When Baker radioed Coughlin's instructions to White, he learned that a 155-mm howitzer and its tractor had slipped off the road about 1 mi northeast of Hoengsong where the road was little more than an icy ledge in a steep ridge bordering the Twinnanmul.
 Considerable road work was needed at that point before the remainder of the motor column could continue.